MarcelRocha/portfolio_data_science/README.md

       * Part of the Data Science program promoted by Codenation.dev.

-      * The objective of this challenge was to use supervised learning to predict whether a student is taking the test only to tests his/her skills in Enem 2016 being classified as " Treineiros".
+      * The objective of this challenge was to use supervised learning to predict whether a students are taking the test only to test their skills in Enem 2016 being classified as " Treineiros".

       * In this project, it was tested several supervised learning algorithms where the Random Forest Classifier performed best.